-Coach "JC" is entering his third season here at College of the Desert.
-Since his arrival Jerry has been instrumental in reestablishing College of the Desert's high school "Summer League."
-The 'Desert' now hosts a high school boys' and girls' high school "Summer League" featuring 13 different schools from the surrounding area.
-Jerry also works closely in the background coordinating basketball camps and our annual "Tip Off" eight team tournament.
+Coach "JC" is entering his fourth season here at College of the Desert.
+Since his arrival Jerry has been instrumental in reestablishing College of the Desert's high school "Summer Leagues."
+The 'Desert' now hosts a high school boy's and girl's high school "Summer League" featuring 13 different schools from the surrounding area.
+Jerry also works closely in the background coordinating basketball camps and our annual "Tip Off" Frank Garcia Men's Basketball Tournament.
 In the early 1980's, under Head Coach Frank Garcia, Jerry assisted the COD's Women's Basketball team to the Southern California State Championship game.
 Also, while attending Long Beach State, Jerry worked for legendary coach Tex Winter.
-A COD graduate, Jerry has a BA in Political Science and a Level II Special Education Teaching Credential teaching children with severe disabilities.
+A COD graduate, Jerry has a BA in Political Science and a Level II Clear Special Education Teaching Credential teaching children with severe disabilities.

 Skip Parry , Assistant Coach

 Coach Skip is entering his first year as assistant coach for the men's basketball team.
 Born in Salt Lake City, Skip spent much of his youth moving between states, living in California, Arizona, Texas, Tennessee and then Arizona again before settling in Washington state in the late 60’s.